bseaver/js1-article-search/README.md

 Acquire API key from http://developer.nytimes.com/.

-Create .env file at root of project folder with the single line:
+Create .env file at root of project folder with the following single line:

-  exports.apiKey = "your-api-key-here";
+exports.nyTimesAPI = "your-NY-Times-API-key-here";

 then run at the command line: